py1tcm/DynV6/README.md

 * dynv6.command

-On dynv6.command modify directory path <code>/home/pi/dynv6/dynv6.sh</code> to your username
+Modify <code>your-authentication-token</code> to your token id provided by DynV6

-<code>your-authentication-token</code> to your token id provided by DynV6
+username on directory path <code>/home/pi/dynv6/dynv6.sh</code> from "pi" to your username

-<code>your-host.dynv6.net</code> to your host provided by DynV6
+<code>your-host.dynv6.net</code> to your host registered on DynV6

 ~~~bash
 #!/bin/sh